beginning of content

 Resources and support

-You can read more about helping your child on the Beyond Blue website.
+You can read more about supporting children with anxiety on the Beyond Blue website.
 You can also chat with a counsellor online or by phone — 1300 22 4636.

 The Brave Program is an interactive, online program for the prevention and treatment of childhood anxiety.